chineseperson0645/CS30-major-project/proposal.md

     - engage with enviorment (i.e be able to eat mushroom, open chest, etc)
     - move around in open world enviorment

-- Enviorment will need to be/have:
+    Enviorment will need to be/have:
     - Open world
-- Generating entities (ethier set positions or randomly generated)
+    - Generating entities (ethier set positions)
     - Have interactable items (like random mushroom that generate)
-- Have different locations (i.e town, boss mountain, feild, etc)
+    - Have different locations (Town, Forest, )

 - Game will need to:
 - Have entities (enemies and passives alike)